slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 The image of the dispersed luminosities finds another parallel in the *scintillae* of medieval alchemy.
-These are subtle flashes of light present in the ''substance of transformation'', associated to the *anima mundi* and the Holy Spirit.
+These are subtle flashes of light present in the "substance of transformation'', associated to the *anima mundi* and the Holy Spirit.
 These two notions are different modulations of a unique intuition; namely, that of the hidden and numinous force that drives the world.
 It is no mystery then that the concept of *scintillae* was associated to them, insofar as it conduces—and in some sense spiritualizes—the process of alchemical transformation.
-Kunrath calls these luminosities ''*mundi futuri seminarium*''.
-They are '' semillas de luz diseminadas en el caos''.
+Kunrath calls these luminosities "*mundi futuri seminarium*''.
+They are "semillas de luz diseminadas en el caos".

 The *self* archetype is abundant in modulations of various nature.
 Insofar as it points to the totality of the psyche, it is, in general,